Meet the BYTE team!

 Communications & Program Coordinator

-As the Communications and Program Coordinator, Abbey handles outreach in Haines Junction, Carmacks, Faro and Ross River, plans most of our events such as the annual Skate Comp and Battle of the Bands, and manages programs such as promoting the #RisingYouth community service grants.
-Abbey was born and raised in Whitehorse and has called it home for her 22 years.
+As the Communications & Program Coordinator, Abbey handles outreach in Haines Junction, Carmacks, Faro and Ross River, plans most of our events such as the annual Skate Comp and Battle of the Bands, and manages programs such as promoting the #RisingYouth community service grants.
+Abbey is also one of thirteen Network Reps for Jack.org, a national charity training and empowering young leaders to revolutionize mental health.
+Abbey was born and raised in Whitehorse and has called it home for her 23 years.
 In her spare time, you can find her sharing memes with our team, walking the Millennium Trail with her mom, or jamming to 70’s bops.

 Get in touch with Abbey at email@example.com.